• Why Cold Jellyfish Should Be on Your Menu at Maxim

 The best leeks I ate in my life

 The French have a way with alliums.
-Shakespeare convinced us that good and evil are interchangeable; elopement; familial estrangement; murder and all those fun things are all about nothing.
+Shakespeare convinced us that good and evil are interchangeable: elopement; familial estrangement; murder, all those fun things are all about nothing.

-The French convinced me that garlic, even raw and stripped down to only unpeeled white noise – is good.
+The French convinced me that garlic, even raw garlic, stripped down to only unpeeled white noise – is good.
+In spite of delayed heart burn encounters; breath that bothers me not, is a fine trade-off for refinement in taste.

 If a dish corrupted my character that night, it was the roasted leeks with pistachio & mint pesto and hazelnut.